ruscoe/tincan/README.md

 # Tin Can Forum

-Tin Can is a hobby project; an attempt to create a lightweight web forum in PHP.
+Tin Can is a lightweight web forum written in PHP.

 The name comes from the [tin can telephone](https://en.wikipedia.org/wiki/Tin_can_telephone).

-Tin Can is not production-ready, but you can play around with it if you like.

 ![Tin Can screenshot](https://github.com/user-attachments/assets/3ba89a57-f60b-4f15-bd27-94cf39af62b1)

+## Features

+* Discussion boards groupable by topic
+* Basic markdown support
+* Image attachments
+* Custom themes
+* Extensive behat test suite

 ## Quick Start With Docker